Sometimes we distrust God because we misconstrue his intentions.

 Jesus And His Disciples

-The disciples were baffled by this outcome.
+The disciples were bewildered by this outcome.

-But they were wrong about the timing.
+They were just wrong about the timing.

 God And Us

-God designed us to enjoy abundance and prosperity in every aspect of life—physical, spiritual, material, and societal.
+God designed us to enjoy abundance and prosperity in every aspect of life: physical, spiritual, material, and societal.

 However, like the disciples, we are right about God’s intended outcome but wrong about the timing.